With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreDevereux Texas Treatment Network is a mental health facility in Victoria, TX, located at 120 David Wade Drive, 77905 zip code area.
 Devereux Texas Treatment Network provides residential treatment.
-Devereux Texas Treatment Network provides activity therapy, individual psychotherapy and behavior modification to seniors 65 or older, young adults and adults.
-Devereux Texas Treatment Network also supports seniors or older adults, people with trauma and children/adolescents with serious emotional disturbance.
-Additional services offered by Devereux Texas Treatment Network consist of case management, supported housing and psychosocial rehabilitation services.
+Devereux Texas Treatment Network provides activity therapy, group therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
+Devereux Texas Treatment Network also supports people with PTSD, seniors or older adults and people with serious mental illness.
+Additional services offered by Devereux Texas Treatment Network consist of family psychoeducation, vocational rehabilitation services and diet and exercise counseling.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.